Laser (dinghy)

 The Laser is a widely produced class of dinghies.
-As of 2018, there were more than 215,000 boats worldwide.
+As of 2023, more than 223000 boats worldwide had been built.
 It is an international class with sailors in 120 countries, and an Olympic class since 1996.
-Its wide acceptance is attributable to its robust construction, simple rig and ease of sailing that offer competitive racing due to tight class association controls which eliminate differences in hull, sails, and equipment.
+Its wide acceptance is attributable to its robust construction, simple rig and ease of sailing that offer competitive racing due to tight class association controls which eliminate differences in hull, sails, and equipment the key pinnacles of the class with a 1970s boat being identical to a boat made today.

-The International Laser Class Association (ILCA) defines the specifications and competition rules for the boat, which is officially referred to as the ILCA Dinghy, due to a trademark dispute.
+The International Laser Class Association (ILCA) defines the specifications and competition rules for the boat but requires authorisation by World Sailing, Performance Sailcraft Japan and PSA / Global Sailing who are known as legacy builders.
+The boats itself remains unchanged but is officially referred to as the ILCA Dinghy, due to a trademark dispute when the boat was called a Laser.

-Other "Laser"-branded boats of related designs include the Laser 2 and Laser Pico.